 In this project-based laboratory subject, students carry out independent molecular genetics experiments that develop skills in the planning, execution, and analysis of original experimental biological research.
 Specific research topic, which is determined by teaching staff, involves the application of modern biological methods, such as next-generation sequencing and metabolomics.
 Reading and writing assignments focus on the critical evaluation and discussion of relevant scientific literature.
 Emphasizes instruction in laboratory methods and the testing of hypotheses, as well as the critical analysis of experimental results.

 7.15 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by J. Weng.
+It will be instructed by J. Weng.

 Lecture occurs 1:00 PM to 5:00 PM on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays in 68-156.